 Current Administrative Needs

 Help GED Students Succeed.
 Administrative volunteers are desperately needed in our Department of Transitional Studies (DOTS), which oversees Adult Basic Education, High School Equivalency (ABE/HSE), English Language Acquisition, Adult Basic Education Foundation.
 Volunteers can assist with a number of administrative needs from data-entry to working at the front desk greeting students and special projects.
 Times: Flexible shifts are available Mon-Friday.
-Location: Main Campus
+Location: Main Campus.
+Open to students and community volunteers.

 Support Women in STEM.
-A-B Tech administers a grant from the National Science Foundation to fund research, development, and implementation of strategies for recruiting and retaining women in STEM majors at A-B Tech and for several other regional Community Colleges.
+(Position Filled) A-B Tech administers a grant from the National Science Foundation to fund research, development, and implementation of strategies for recruiting and retaining women in STEM majors at A-B Tech and for several other regional Community Colleges.
 Administrative assistance is needed to support this program.
 Duties include helping to prepare packets for Innovative Expo and Focus on the Classroom events; preparing information for Grant presentations (packets, copies, etc.); compiling results from surveys; file and organize as needed.
 Times: Flexible shifts are available Mon-Friday.
-Location: Main Campus
+Location: Main Campus.
+Open to students and community volunteers.

 Radiology Department: Radiography Program prepares entry-level radiographers in the knowledge, skills, and behaviors needed to be successful in the health care industry located in Western North Carolina.
 Volunteers are needed for administrative tasks such as filing, shredding, data entry.
 Times: 2-4 hours once a week, times are flexible.
-Location: Main Campus- Allied Health Building
+Location: Main Campus- Allied Health Building.
+Open to students and community volunteers.

 Student Support Services, at A-B Tech, provides access to note-taking accommodations for students with documented disabilities, such as mobility impairment, learning disabilities, dyslexia, blind/low vision, deaf/hard of hearing, or individuals with PTSD or chronic illness.
 Most students with a disability are able to attend class regularly, however their disability may interfere their ability to take notes.
 They may not be able to take their own notes because they may have to watch a sign language interpreter closely, they may have low vision or have very limited use of their hands, or they may have difficulty listening and writing at the same time.
 Some students with a disability may miss class sometimes due to illness, hospitalizations, or to attend therapy or medical appointments.
 Notes provided by a volunteer note-taker help these students fill-in the gaps in their own notes, or provide notes for those unable to take their own notes due to a variety of reasons.
 If you are a good note-taker, you may use your skill to provide a valuable service to the campus community.
 As a volunteer note-taker, you are making a commitment to assist A-B Tech in meeting its obligations and more importantly making a commitment to the student for whom you are taking notes.
 These notes will help give a A-B Tech Student the opportunity to achieve academic success.
 Times: Various on students need.
 Volunteers are most needed during the academic year from mid-August through mid-May.
 Locations: Opportunity are available on our main campus, A-B Tech South and Madison site.